Phone: 0161 214 1500

 Year of call: 2003Book BarristerDownload Details

 Robert read Law at Sheffield Hallam University and was called to the Bar by The Inner Temple in 2002.
-He practises in all areas of Personal Injury law as well as Education Law and chairs the Independent Appeals Panel for Manchester, hearing appeals against exclusions from school and those relating to school admissions.
+He practises principally in Family Law focusing on financial remedy cases.

 - Northern Circuit

 - Chairman to the Manchester Independent Appeals Panel

 Robert appreciates the difficult emotional aspects of family law and pays particular attention to client care, displaying particular empathy and compassion alongside his well practised legal and advocacy skills.

 He accepts instructions in all matrimonial finance cases as well as those involving the breakdown of non-marital relationships (TOLATA) and is experienced in dealing with cases, with issues such as: maintenance pending suit, pension sharing and attachment orders, business accounts, trust arrangements and bankruptcy and insolvency issues.

 Robert is well used to appearing against litigants in person and in addition to the experience that he has gained through hearing cases in a semi-judicial capacity, is able to approach such matters firmly but fairly.